fossas/fossa-cli/docs/references/strategies/languages/nodejs/pnpm.md

 ```

 * If the dependency was resolved using the local directory (`resolution` will have the `type: directory` attribute),
-Fossa will not analyze this dependency.
+FOSSA will not analyze this dependency.
 Local dependency's deep dependencies will be analyzed,
 and they will be promoted in place of local dependency.

 ```yaml